typohnebild/numpy-vs-mir/README.md

 with 64-bit values and the arrays are N &times; N big.

-The memory-bandwidth (horizontal dotted line) in the figures below is calculated with the value of the Triad-Strem benchmark as is was mentioned [here](#hardwaresoftware-setup).
+The memory-bandwidth (horizontal dotted line) in the figures below is calculated with the value of the Triad-Strem benchmark as it is mentioned [here](#hardwaresoftware-setup).
-This value was multiplied by 4/3, since the Stream benchmark is not aware of the write allocated (see [here](https://moodle.rrze.uni-erlangen.de/pluginfile.php/16786/mod_resource/content/1/09_06_04-2020-PTfS.pdf) on slide 20) and needs to be corrected.
+This value is multiplied by 4/3, since the Stream benchmark is not aware of the write allocated (see [here](https://moodle.rrze.uni-erlangen.de/pluginfile.php/16786/mod_resource/content/1/09_06_04-2020-PTfS.pdf) on slide 20) and needs to be corrected.
 To get the FLOP/s this value is then divided by 16, since for every 32 MB that is written